GideonCheruiyot/4995_TUBER/README.md

-# 4995_TUBER
+# NLP Frequency Analysis

-TUBER is a web application that allows students to request on-demand tutoring help from nearby students.
+NLP Frequency Analysis is a web application that a user to upload a file and view how often the 25 words are used in it.
+The user can also analyse the previous ten submissions with frequency analyses data (original text, stop words setting, and resulting word frequencies).

 # Overview
-TUBER allows the user to login to their account, switch between the mentor (tutor) and the student view, request mentors and view/accept requests for tutoring sessions in your area.
-The application also supports periodic location updates in the database for the tutors to provide up-to-date matching based on geographic proximity.
+NLP Frequency Analysis switch between the FrequencyCount view and FrequencyAnalysis view using a navigation bar.
+On the FrequencyCount Tab, they can upload a file and then process it to view the 25 most frequent words with their counts, excluding stopwords.
+On the Frequency Analysis Tab, they can switch in between several menus displaying the ten most recent frequency analyses.

 <img src="src/img1.JPG" width="550" height ="275"><nobr>
 <img src="src/img2.JPG" width="550" height ="275"><nobr>